 This webinar outlines the main characteristics that the World’s Best Refineries have in common and the key indicators that require focus to sustain world-leading performance.
 This complimentary presentation leverages data from over 320 refineries, representing approximately 85% of the world’s refining capacity.
 Learn how a sustained focus on high operational availability and selective investment can ensure you get the most from your refineries.
-Register now to discover key insights to improve your competitive performance for the long term.
+Watch the presentation to discover key insights to improve your competitive performance for the long term.

 - What makes the World’s Best different and how are they better prepared to survive global uncertainty?

 - What does it take to be a World's Best Refinery?